Agave Victoriae Reginae (a-GAH-vee vik-TOR-ee-ay ree-JIN-ay-ee) is a succulent agave species belonging to the Agavaceae (Asparagaceae) family.

 Mature plants need little or no fertilizer.
 Be advised that fertilizing may trigger a mature plant to bloom and then die.

 Soil & Transplanting

-The best soil for Queen century agave should be light, airy, sharply draining succulent soil.
+The best soil for reginae agave victoriae should be light, airy, and a sharply well drained succulent soil.

 Include a great deal of grit in the soil mixture.

 A combination that is about 50% compost, potting soil or garden soil and 50% sharp sand, pumice, grit and/or gravel is ideal.

 Because this plant is so slow-growing, you needn’t repot it frequently.

 In fact, as with most Agave plants it’s best not to disturb the plant once it is established.

 Repot only when it shows signs of becoming severely root bound.